 - Please bring all relevant prior examination films or studies (mammography, ultrasound, MRI, etc.) with you on the day of your exam.

-- For your listening pleasure during the exam, Overlake has I-pods with a library of music you can select from when you arrive.
+- For your listening pleasure during the exam, Overlake has a library of streaming music you can select from when you arrive.

 - If sedation is requested, please call for instructions.
 You will need to arrange for someone to drive you home.